SHIELDING YOU

 It isn’t unusual to have many questions following a conviction, and you don’t have to answer those questions alone.
 Our post-conviction motions team will answer your questions and take the time to sit down with your family members.
 Your conviction affected their lives, too, and we are never too busy to help them understand the process you are going through.

-Contact the Panella Law Firm today at (407) 233-1822, so we can get right to work on your post-conviction relief.
+Contact the Panella Law Firm today at 407-602-6559, so we can get right to work on your post-conviction relief.

-Frequently Asked Questions of Our Post-Conviction Team
+Frequently Asked Questions Of Our Post-conviction Team

-• What If My Attorney Didn’t Tell Me About a Plea Offer?
+What If My Attorney Didn’t Tell Me About a Plea Offer?

 If your attorney failed to tell you about a potential plea agreement, you should file a motion based on the ineffectiveness of counsel.
 You must show that you would have accepted the plea and received a reduced sentence.

-• How Do I Know If I Should File a Post-Conviction Motion?
+How Do I Know If I Should File a Post-Conviction Motion?

 If you are convicted of a crime, you should immediately hire a post-conviction motions attorney.
 These motions are complicated and on a strict timeline, and you should not try to decide on your own whether you should file one.

-• Can I Appeal if My Post-Conviction Relief Was Denied?
+Can I Appeal if My Post-Conviction Relief Was Denied?

 You have a right to appeal if your post-conviction relief is denied.
 Your attorney can lay out the timeline for you to ensure you have another chance to be heard.

-• Can I be Punished for Filing Post-Conviction Motions?
+Can I be Punished for Filing Post-Conviction Motions?

 A judge cannot increase your sentence if you file a motion to have it reduced.
 If you file a motion to set aside a plea agreement or guilty verdict and it is granted, you may face a new trial and a potentially higher sentence.

-Exceptional Help for UCF Students
+Exceptional Help For Ucf Students

 UCF students face a potential double whammy following a criminal conviction.
 The university’s Golden Rule Student Handbook allows the school to take action for off-campus conduct that breaks the law.
 UCF’s possible sanctions can range from a warning to expulsion from school without the ability to graduate or re-enroll.